Joe Biden 1988 presidential campaign

 The 1988 presidential campaign of Joe Biden, a Democratic U.S. Senator from Delaware, began in June 1987.
 Originally, Biden was regarded as potentially one of the strongest candidates in the field.
 In September 1987, however, reports emerged that he had plagiarized a speech by the British Leader of the Opposition and Labour Party Leader, Neil Kinnock.
 Other allegations of past law school plagiarism and exaggerating his academic record soon followed and Biden withdrew from the race later that month.

-Biden would run for president two more times.
+Biden would run for president again.
 His 2008 campaign also ended in early failure, although he was asked to join nominee Barack Obama's ticket and was elected the 47th vice president.
 On his third effort, in 2020, he became the Democratic Party's nominee and then was elected the 46th president of the United States.
+Biden initially intended to run for a second term in 2024 but withdrew following speculation about his cognitive health.

 Leading up to the announcement

 Development of a candidacy

-Biden had nurtured dreams of someday running for president going back to his college days.
+Biden had dreams of running for president since his college days.
 He had been mentioned among possible contenders in the 1984 presidential election.
 He had considered the notion in 1983, urged on by pollster Pat Caddell, who thought there was space for a young candidate.
 A fiery speech he gave to several Democratic audiences had simultaneously scolded Democrats for outdated thinking and encouraged them regarding future directions, and had gained him some notice in the party.
 However, Biden did not enter the race that season.
 Nonetheless, he won one vote at the 1984 Democratic National Convention.

 Biden was active on the party speaking circuit from 1985 on, and was considered one of the best orators among the potential presidential candidates for 1988.
 The declared absence of Senator Ted Kennedy from the field, to whom Biden was sometimes compared, was also encouraging to a possible Biden candidacy.

 Biden received considerable attention in the summer of 1986 when he excoriated Secretary of State George Shultz at a Senate hearing because of the Reagan administration's stance towards South Africa and its system of apartheid.